abhi-511/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
 It is a simple multiplayer tic tac toe game which I have created using java.
 You can run it in your system by just downloading Game, Main and Img file.
-You will just need to set path of image.
+You will just need to set path of image inside the code.

 # These are some Screenshot of the game.